 Customer support is usually involved in reacting to disruptions and resolving the queries of a customer.
 The support team is also involved in catering to customers who may require additional support in regards to the software.

 Customer relations on the other hand focuses on trying to establish a relationship with the customer and to identify their evolving requirements.
 This team guides the user with a holistic plan as to how the particular SaaS solution will help their companies.

 CloudTutorial is a platform that allows for the creation of a wholesome knowledge base that stores information via categories and sub-categories, allowing for simultaneous access to data via both teams.

 24×7 accessibility of customer support should be your number one priority.
 Customers of your SaaS rely solely on the support tools you provide in times of disruptions.
 Additionally, accessibility should not be confined to time but extend location and console.

-Invest in customer service keeping in mind that users prefer – self-service support – to solve their queries by themselves rather than having to speak to customer service teams.
-Thus, make sure that your customer support widget is easy to locate.
-This is one of the most commonly committed mistakes and is very easy to fix.
+It is time to invest in SaaS support models considering that the users prefer – self-service support – to solve their queries by themselves rather than having to speak to customer service teams.

 Try it out before you decide.

 Using this tool, all you have to do is add your first test article and see how it looks.
 Now, you don’t have to sign-up or login into CloudTutorial software just to check how your first article appears.